a-inparadise/datasciencecoursera/getdata-006/README.md

 Run Analysis Script - Data Science, Getting and Cleaning Data

 The following document is a process description for the creation of the run_analysis.R script.
-The run_analysis script leverages the data from the Human Activity Recognition Using Smartphones Dataset (HARUSD), descirbed at the below link, to create a tidy dataset that combines both the test and training data for all mean and standard deviation features (excluding the meanFreq features, more on this below) and the corresponding subjects, activity ids and labels.
+The run_analysis script leverages the data from the Human Activity Recognition Using Smartphones Dataset (HARUSD), descirbed at the below link, to create a tidy dataset that combines both the test and training data for all mean and standard deviation features and the corresponding subjects, activity ids and labels.
 The script also creates a smaller tidy dataset which contains the averages for all features for each activtiy and subject.

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones